michaelmosmann/silk/userguide/install.md

 Thats it!
 We are done!

-While you need to use `Dependency` for the root instance of your application of cause no further `Dependency` has to be created manually further on.
+While you need to use `Dependency` for the root instance of your application of course no further `Dependency` has to be created manually further on.
 All the dependencies will just be injected as you told Silk with the `Module`s and `Bundle`s.

  <a class='next' href="intro.html"><span class="icon-chevron-right"></span>Introduction</a>